time is an important life skill that all children need to master.You

 in their bedroom they are likely to be able to tell the time fairly

-quickly and before long they will be proudly be telling you what
+quickly and before long they will be proudly be telling youthe time is!

 Images courtesy of